tobiasgerstenberg/causal_cognition/README.md

 ### General information

-#### What you will learn

--

 #### What to expect?

 In ["A Vision for Stanford"](https://ourvision.stanford.edu/), university president Marc Tessier-Lavigne states that Stanford wants to be

 >"an inspired, inclusive and collaborative community of diverse scholars, students and staff, where all are supported and empowered to thrive."

-Let's try our best together in this class to make this happen!
+Let's try our best together in this seminar to make this happen!

 ##### What you can expect from me